groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 <br>

-I then recorded the model's response, then I prodded it to work a little harder using the prompt, "Are there any other red flags you can find?"
+I recorded the model's response, then I prodded it to work a little harder using the prompt, **"Are there any other red flags you can find?"**

 <br>